rclone/rclone/docs/content/drive.md

 #### drives

-List the shared drives available to this account
+List the Shared Drives available to this account

     rclone backend drives remote: [options] [<arguments>+]

-This command lists the shared drives (teamdrives) available to this account.
+This command lists the Shared Drives (Team Drives) available to this account.

 Usage: